Royal Mint accused of discrimination after employee tries to rescind resignation

 According to court papers seen by Media Wales, the Mint said there was “no evidence” that her disability affected her from making a “well-reasoned decision”.

-A spokesperson for The Royal Mint said: “We are committed to being a supportive and inclusive employer and offer a range of free and discreet services for employees to access.
+A spokesman for the Royal Mint said: “We are committed to being a supportive and inclusive employer and offer a range of free and discreet services for employees to access.
 This includes counselling, 24/7 crisis support and on-site mental health first aiders.
 As the tribunal is ongoing, we cannot comment on specific details of the case.”

 The hearing in Cardiff is set to resume in February.